harshsingh-cs/run-geth-node/README.md

 5. Prometheus will scrape the data from both geth and nimbus endpoint, you can open prometheus dashboard at `<AWS PUBLIC IP>:9090` and see the metrics

+## Optional Task
+1. To get this data into cloudwatch, you can put the `http://<AWS PUBLIC IP>:9090` as the data source in cloudwatch custom dashboard
+2. You can then query this by going to cloudwatch > metrics > All Metrics > Multi source query